Student Restrictions

 - Negative social dynamics — Pairs whose interactions negatively affect the learning environment for themselves or others.

-- Siblings or twins — Many schools prefer to separate siblings into different classes so each child can develop independently.
+- Siblings or twins — Many schools prefer to separate siblings into different classrooms so each child can develop independently.

 - Teacher or parent requests — Specific separation requests backed by professional judgment or documented concerns.